-On June 13, 2016 the Board approved the second round of Project V funding in the amount of \$26.7 million for 17 transit projects and \$323,780 for seven planning studies.
+On June 13, 2016 the Board approved a second round of Project V funding in the amount of \$26.7 million for 17 transit projects and \$323,780 for seven planning studies.
 On June 25, 2018 the Board awarded \$5.2 million to fund five Community-Based Transit Circulators Projects.
 Additionally, the Board authorized a contingent award of \$1.6 million for a sixth project in the City of San Clemente, contingent on submittal of ridership and usage documentation.
 Ultimately, the City's 2018 contingent award was cancelled as part of the September 2018 Semi-Annual Review process.
-Instead, the Board authorized the use of the 2016 awarded funds to extend the demonstration project out to FY 22-23.
+Instead, the Board authorized the use of the 2016 awarded funds to extend this demonstration project out to FY 22-23.

 OCTA receives ridership reports from local agencies on a regular basis to monitor the success of these services against performance measures adopted by the Board.
 Staff will continue to monitor these services to ensure that performance standards are met.
-The most recent Project V Ridership report was presented to the Transit Committee on July 12, 2018 and Board on July 23, 2018.
+The most recent Project V Ridership report was presented to the Transit Committee on February 14 and the Board on April 08, 2019.

-Out of the transit tracirculator projects programmed by OCTA: 18 are currently active; 6 have been canceled (primarily due to low ridership); and one has been completed.
+Out of the transit circulator projects programmed by OCTA: 20 are currently active, two are planned; five have been canceled (primarily due to low ridership); and one has been completed.
 Currently, most of these services are generally meeting their required performance standards.
-The next Project V Ridership report is scheduled for February 2019.
+The next Project V Ridership report is scheduled for July 2019.
 Lessons learned from the success of implemented services are incorporated into recommendations for future funding guidelines and programming recommendations.